The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

-The NSPs for relation algebras with a normal representation fall into the scope of a conjecture in constraint satisfaction, namely the conjecture that CSPs of \emph{reducts of finitely bounded homogeneous structures} are in $\Ptime$ or $\NP$-complete~\cite{BPP-projective-homomorphisms}.
+The NSPs for relation algebras with a normal representation fall into the scope of the so-called \emph{Bodirsky-Pinsker tractability conjecture} in constraint satisfaction, namely the conjecture that CSPs of \emph{reducts of finitely bounded homogeneous structures} are in $\Ptime$ or $\NP$-complete~\cite{BPP-projective-homomorphisms}.
 Specifically, the conjecture states that the subclasses of $\NP$ that properly lie between $\Ptime$ and $\NP$ and were constructed by Ladner~\cite{Ladner} (conditionally on $\Ptime \neq \NP$) do not show up when classifying such NSPs.
 Such a dichotomy statement has been established for CSPs of finite structures~\cite{Zhuk20} (announced independently by Bulatov~\cite{BulatovFVConjecture} and by Zhuk~\cite{ZhukFVConjecture}).
 One of the motivations for the more general conjecture from~\cite{BPP-projective-homomorphisms} is that many of the universal-algebraic methods used by both Bulatov and Zhuk can be applied for the more general class.
 And indeed, there exists a universal-algebraic condition which is a candidate for separating polynomial-time tractable from $\NP$-complete CSPs for reducts of finitely bounded homogeneous structures, and this condition has numerous equivalent characterisations~\cite{BPP-projective-homomorphisms,wonderland,BKOPP,BartoPinskerDichotomy,Book}.
+If this condition applies, the CSP is provably $\NP$-hard; if not, then the conjecture states that the CSP is in $\Ptime$.
+In our case, the tractability conjecture can be formulated as follows (for the definition of pp-constructability, see~Section~\ref{sect:prelims}).
+Let $\NAE := \{0,1\}^3 \setminus \{(0,0,0),(1,1,1)\}$ be the ternary Boolean not-all-equal relation. \begin{conj} Let $\fB$ be a normal representation of a finite relation algebra $\bA$.
+If $\fB$ does \emph{not} pp-construct $(\{0,1\}; \NAE)$, then $\CSP(\fB)$ and $\NSP(\bA)$ are in $\Ptime$.\footnote{In the case where $\fB$ is a normal representation of $\bA$, $\CSP(\fB)$ and $\NSP(\bA)$ are the same computational problem up to the translation between $\bA$-networks and $A$-structures.} \end{conj}

-If this condition applies, the CSP is provably $\NP$-hard; if not, then the so-called \emph{tractability conjecture} states that the CSP is in $\Ptime$.
-We mention that the scope of this conjecture for relation algebras is larger than just the relation algebras with a normal representation: e.g., if a relation algebra has a representation which is \emph{homogenizable} in the sense that we can add finitely many first-order definable relations to make it homogeneous, then its NSP is covered as well.
+We mention that the scope of the Bodirsky-Pinsker conjecture for relation algebras is larger than just the relation algebras with a normal representation: e.g., if a relation algebra has a representation which is \emph{homogenizable} in the sense that we can add finitely many first-order definable relations to make it homogeneous, then its NSP is covered as well.